Mouayad2016/easy_api_Node/README.md

 # Node_easy_API

-A simple API to perform crud (add, get, delete)A new Flutter project.
+A simple API to perform crud (add, get, delete) A Nodejs project.

 ## Getting Started

-This project is a starting point for a jobb application.
+This project is a starting point for a job application and is a solution for the following request.

+Etimo has been commissioned to develop a REST API for a customer's personnel register.
+Write one so well solution as possible to show your technical knowledge.
+Make sure not to rush through the task without showing what you can do it in the best way.
+Also keep in mind that you later in the recruitment process must be able to explain and justify the solution you submitted.

+- Node js API.
+- Framework Express.js.
+- DB in this application is a Map().
+- Protocol HTTP

-Email validation preforms locally by isEmailValid(), in validators/v1/validation.js.
+Note that email validation preforms locally by isEmailValid(), in validators/v1/validation.js.
 To start the app, use command:

 - $ nodemon app.js start.